Free-Geek/JavaScript/README.md

 console.log(14 >= 13);
 ```

 That works - email that over to your boss and head out to lunch!
-When you get back however, your boss will probably have emailed you back with some "constructive criticism."
-Your boss was hoping to have it give a little more feedback, maybe with some text that displays in the console that lets gamers know if they can play or not.
-It was suggested that the program have three outputs: if the gamer is under 13 we should tell them to go away, else if the gamer is 13 we should congratulate them for finally being old enough to play, else we should invite the game into the game!
+When you get back however, your boss will probably have emailed you with some "constructive criticism."
+Your boss was hoping to have the program give users a little more feedback, maybe with some text that displays in the console to let gamers know if they can play or not.
+It was suggested that the program have three outputs: if the gamer is under 13 we should tell them to go away, else if the gamer is 13 we should congratulate them for finally being old enough to play, else we should invite the player into the game!

 ### if, else if, and else

 Luckily JavaScript has just the thing!
 Remember those `if` and `else` keywords?
-They were created to do *conditionals* - blocks of code that run when something is true or not.
+They were created to do __*conditionals*__ - blocks of code that run when something is true or not.
 Let's start with a simple example:

 ``` JavaScript
 if (12 < 13) {